 1. How to restrict access to a a specific page or individual post in WordPress

 First, let’s talk about the content restriction functionality available in WordPress itself.
 You can password-protect to make a WordPress private page or post, or make them private to administrators and site editors.

 Note: When we talk about a WordPress private page in this context, it's not really private.
 WordPress' password protection functionality doesn't do that.
 Instead, the password protected page remains visible to everyone and you're prompted to enter a password to view it.
 If that's not what you want, skip to the next section where we talk about the Password Protected Categories plugin instead.

 - Go to the pages or posts page on your WordPress admin dashboard.

-- Hover on the post/page you intend to protect and click on Edit below the WordPress page title.
+- Next, click on Edit below the WordPress page title.

 - Once the Block Editor opens, go to the sidebar on the right.
-Click on the Status and Visibility menu to open it, then click on the Visibility option.
+Click on the Status and Visibility menu to open it, then click on the Visibility settings.

 - Click on the word Public.
 From the window that opens, you can choose to select the Private option.
-This restricts access to only site Administrators and Editors.
+This will limit access to site Administrators and Editors.

 - If you’d prefer to password-protect your WordPress page, click on Password-Protected.
 Now set a password for that post and click on Update (or Publish, if it’s a brand new page).
 You can then share the password with whoever you want to give access to.